-“We’ll be going in twenty minutes!”
-If, for you, this sentence is crystal clear, because you understand that you can fold your clothes and put the dishes away in that length of time.
+“We’ll be going in twenty minutes!” for you, this sentence is crystal clear because you understand that you can fold your clothes and put the dishes away in that length of time.
 For your three-year-old child, it is like speaking Chinese.
-In fact, he only understands one thing “We’ll go”.
-For him, time is a very foggy notion.
+In fact, they only understand one thing “We’ll go”.
+For them, time is a very foggy notion.
 You can find in a Larousse volume dedicated to children aged 4 to 6 that specifics such as “tomorrow”, “in a week”, “in three months” make no sense for children.
 They only know that these expressions are in the future or more specifically that they will happen “after” and not “before”.
 Saying “after lunch”, “when daddy comes back from work” and “before bedtime” will be much more precise for your child then days of the week and dates.

-Indeed, it is only after the age of 4 or 5 that he will truly be interested in notions of time, hours and duration.
-He will begin to try to understand these indications in his own way but will only be comfortable with the present, past, future, days of the week and schedules in first grade (around 6 years old).
+Indeed, it is only after the age of 4 or 5 that they will truly be interested in notions of time, hours and duration.
+They will begin to try to understand these indications in their own way but will only be comfortable with the present, past, future, days of the week and schedules in first grade (around 6 years old).